pcibraro/bff-auth0-netcore/README.md

 }
 ```

 Create a new appSettings.json file and include the settings we got from the Auth0 dashboard before.
-Those are *Domain*, *Client ID* and *Client Secret*.
+Those are *Domain*, *Client ID*, *Client Secret* and *ApiAudience*.

 ```javascript
 {